Which Type of Buyer is Right for Me?

 • Provide funding to retire inactive shareholders, finance a generational transfer, or facilitate a management buyout.

-• Often use the Financial Recapitalization as their favored investment tool.
+• Often use the Financial Recapitalization as a favored investment tool.
 (In trade for company stock or assets the owner receives immediate liquidity.
-Usually the owner and PEG both want the owner to retain a portion of equity to sustain ongoing interest and future appreciation.)
+The shareholders and PEG both may want the shareholders to retain a portion of equity to sustain ongoing interest and future appreciation.)

 • Consider themselves partners with owners.

-• Often support growth then sell the company within seven years.
-(The sale normally goes unnoticed by the public yet results in another equity payday for key management).
+• Often support growth then sell the company again within seven years.
+(Potentially resulting in another equity payday for shareholders).

-• Avoid the day-to-day operations of a business but do intervene if the company falls off track
+• Avoid day-to-day operations of a business but do intervene if the company falls off track.

-• Provide a valuable advisory and sounding-board role to the owner or management team
+• Can provide a valuable advisory and sounding-board role to the owner or management team.

-• Provide additional growth capital along with strategic and M&A assessments.
+• May provide additional growth capital along with strategic and M&A assessments.

 For more information on your ideal buyer type, please contact us.